Shivendra2807/Dimension_Measure/README.md

 This code measures the linear dimension of objects in real time video feed using morphological operations.
 It also finds the contours of the object.

-It is implemented in Python using opencv and scipy packages.
+Implemented in Python
+Packages used : opencv, scipy, numpy, pandas, imutils